 Our vision of making the world a better place through the service of giving.
 We make all of these possible through the help of individuals whose hearts are in tune with the needs of those who are in poverty, and the lack of opportunities to grow and flourish on their own.

 - Food Pantry Boxed Food - Once a week or every other week we will offer food distribution.
-We will offer a 20 minute worship service prior to food distribution.

 - Hot Meals - This will be designed for our Senior Adults.
 Sort of our own version of meals on wheels, but instead of just dropping off, we would take time to minister to those who receive the meal.